Seema Nath | Structural Biology | Editorial Board Member

 Baran SEVEN | Molecular Biology | Best Paper Award

-Dr. Baran SEVEN | Molecular Biology | Best Paper Award
+Dr. Baran Seven | Molecular Biology | Best Paper Award

-Doctorate, at TST Fittings and Medical Devices Industry and Trade Co.
-Ltd, Turkey.
+Doctorate | TST Fittings and Medical Devices Industry and Trade | Turkey

 Dr. Baran Seven is a committed biologist whose academic journey reflects a deep focus on toxicology, molecular biology, and environmental sciences.
 He earned his undergraduate, master’s, and doctoral degrees in Biology from Giresun University.
 His research has primarily involved investigating the toxicological effects of various chemical compounds on in vivo models, particularly Swiss albino mice.
 Throughout his academic progression, he has actively participated in multiple national and international scientific projects, often examining the protective effects of natural plant extracts against induced toxicities.
 Dr. Seven has published extensively in peer-reviewed journals and has presented his findings at numerous scientific conferences.
 His work demonstrates an interdisciplinary approach, blending physiological, genetic, and biochemical methods to assess and mitigate toxicity.
 With a strong background in both laboratory research and academic collaboration, Dr. Seven continues to contribute significantly to the fields of environmental toxicology and biomedical sciences.